 - Quality of the road surface

-- Proximity of markets (formal and informal)
+- The proximity of markets (formal and informal)

 Climate has a major influence in the planning of the location of a greenhouse.
-Important factors such as available solar energy, maximum and minimum temperatures and their duration, hail and wind belts etc. Information on all of the forgoing questions allows the greenhouse manager to determine the degree to which he can maintain near optimum environmental conditions for plant growth.
-For most shade cloth houses one would try and select a piece of land which has a north facing slope so as to extract the maximum heat during colder periods.
+Important factors such as available solar energy, maximum and minimum temperatures and their duration, hail and wind belts etc. Information on all of the foregoing questions allows the greenhouse manager to determine the degree to which he can maintain near optimum environmental conditions for plant growth.
+For most shade cloth houses one would try and select a piece of land which has a north-facing slope so as to extract the maximum heat during colder periods.

 Another important consideration is the topography and soil type of the proposed building site.
-A building site of uniform gradient, with a slight slope is most desirable.
-If ground beds are to be considered using the existing soil, little or no grading should be accomplished unless there is assurance the remaining soil will be reasonable consistent in texture, structure and depth.
+A building site of a uniform gradient, with a slight slope, is most desirable.
+If ground beds are to be considered using the existing soil, little or no grading should be accomplished unless there is assurance the remaining soil will be reasonably consistent in texture, structure and depth.
 Water drainage in the subsoil horizons is also very important.
 Many greenhouses have been built on land where poor drainage exists and there are continuous nutrient, disease and water problems.
 Many modern greenhouses require at least a 2% gradient along the length of the greenhouse.
 The new grower should consult the manufacturers of the greenhouses what gradient is required before grading.

 Topography plays an important part in the design of a closed hydroponic system.
 If the slope of the landscape is less the 1.5% it is not recommended to install a closed system.
 A bag culture system would be more advisable.
 Landscape with a slope of 1.5% or more will be suitable for both systems, however, the cost implications of levelling the land for the gullies should be taken into account.
-If the landscape has a slope of more than 8% (an estimate), a bag culture system is be recommended.
+If the landscape has a slope of more than 8% (an estimate), a bag culture system is recommended.
 Bag culture systems do not need as much land levelling and preparation as closed hydroponic systems.

 One of the merits of being able to build a new greenhouse facility is the opportunity to provide adequate growing-, work-, shipping – and storage space.
 Not all greenhouse complexes need the same type of facilities, but all need to be planned and laid out so expansion can occur easily and material handling systems employed.